LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 Python is great first programming language for several reasons.
 The syntax is sparse and clear.
 The underlying model of how objects and variables work is very consistent.
 You can write powerful and interesting programs without a lot of work.
 However, Python is representative of one kind of language, called a dynamic language.
 You might think of Python as being fairly informal.
 There are other languages, like Java and C++ that are more formal.

 These languages have some advantages of their own.
-For very large, languages like programs Java and C++ are going to give you the best performance.
+For very large programs, languages like Java and C++ are going to give you the best performance.
 They are also much more "safe" and "maintainable".
 A lot of what makes Python easy to use is that you must remember certain things.
 For example, if you set a variable `x` to reference a turtle, and forget later that `x` is a turtle but try to invoke a string method on it, you will get an error upon running your program.
 Java and C++ protect you by forcing you to be upfront and formal about the kind of object each variable is going to refer to.
 This means that some types of errors are caught sooner, and the runtime behavior of a program is more dependable.

 In one sense, Python is representative of a whole class of languages, sometimes referred to as "scripting languages."
 Other languages in the same category as Python are Ruby and Javascript.
 Java is representative of what I will call industrial strength languages.
 These languages are good for projects with several people working on the project where being formal and careful about what you do may impact lots of other people.
 Languages in this category include C++, C, and C\#.